ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Persistent Storage

-You will store the players fastest time so that it is displayed to them every time they join the game.
+You will store the player's fastest time so that it is displayed to them every time they join the game.
 You will update both race manager scripts.
 Here are the steps to saving the fastest time.

 - Enable player storage.
 - On the server.